The Content window

 Overview

-An Onlyview Display is a computer that decodes the videos and renders them on the videoprojectors.
+An Onlyview Media Server is a computer that decodes the videos and renders them on the videoprojectors.

-The DISPLAYS tab contains the list of Displays that are part of the show.
-In particular, it shows the status of all the Displays, and allows to edit them.
+The MEDIA SERVERS tab contains the list of Media Servers that are part of the show.
+In particular, it shows the status of all the Media Servers, and allows to edit them.

-The Displays are shown using the following color code:
+The Media Servers are shown using the following color code:

 The important columns of this table are :

-To edit an existing Display, double-click on it.
-The ``Edit Display`` dialog opens.
+To edit an existing Media Server, double-click on it.
+The ``Edit Media Server`` dialog opens.

-To add a new Display to the show, you can either double-clic on an empty zone, or use the ``Add Screen`` button of the ``Edit Screen`` dialog.
-Displays that are connected on the network will automatically appear in the list; click on “+” to add them to your show.
+To add a new Media Server to the show, you can either double-clic on an empty zone, or use the ``Add Screen`` button of the ``Edit Screen`` dialog.
+Media Servers that are connected on the network will automatically appear in the list; click on “+” to add them to your show.

-Although Displays are usually put Online using Ctrl-O, you can also Online/Offline them individually using the right-click menu.
+Although Media Servers are usually put Online using Ctrl-O, you can also Online/Offline them individually using the right-click menu.

 Mires